Polycarbohydrate/small-rust-binary/src/hello_world/hello_world.md

 Reduction of `3,584` bytes from default build.

 ### Building with strip enabled
 Since this testing is done on Windows, the strip command does nothing to the file size.
 The file size is the same as in Figure 2.
-Neverless, the option is still avaiable in the associated cargo.toml file.
+Neverless, the option is still available in the associated cargo.toml file.

 ### Building with opt-level 's'
 Same exact size as building in *Figure 2*.
 Option is still included in the Cargo.toml file.